zhouwei35/FORD/README.md

 ## Code

-Our paper is currently Undergoing Review, and our code will be released once the paper is accepted.
+Our paper is currently submitted, and our code will be released once the paper is accepted.

 ## License